Codecademy/docs/content/sklearn/concepts/gaussian-processes/gaussian-processes.md

 ---
 Title: 'Gaussian Processes'
-Description: 'Gaussian Processes are a supervised learning algorithm that predicts outcomes as distributions, assuming that any set of input points follows a joint Gaussian distribution.'
+Description: 'Gaussian Processes is a supervised learning framework. that predicts outcomes as distributions, assuming that any set of input points follows a joint Gaussian distribution.'

 Subjects:
   - 'Data Science'